retsyx/amity/README.md

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

 Amity requires splicing into the HDMI-CEC connection between the TV and the receiver.
-Right now, this requires carefully stripping, and cutting the correct wires in an HDMI cable so they can be wired in to Raspberry Pi GPIO pins.
-HDMI-CEC specifies the use of a 27K ohms pullup resistors for the CEC wires.
-The GPIO pins used by Amity are configured, in software, to enable the internal Raspberry Pi ~60K ohms pullup resistors.
-This is wildly out of spec. for HDMI-CEC but has worked well for me.
-It is possible to build the correct circuit with external resistors, but I haven't had a need so far.
-Wiring the Raspberry Pi incorrectly into the HDMI cable may also damage your HDMI equipment and/or Raspberry Pi.
+This requires carefully stripping, and cutting the correct wires in an HDMI cable, or using a custom PCB so the signals can be wired in to Raspberry Pi GPIO pins.
+Performing the wiring incorrectly may damage your HDMI equipment and/or Raspberry Pi.

 !!!
 Using Amity may destroy your expensive HDMI equipment.
 Proceed at your own risk !!!

-HDMI-CEC is a terrible control protocol.
-Different equipment manufacturers implement it in often incompatible ways.
-Some HDMI devices don't support HDMI-CEC at all.
-HDMI-CEC devices often behave unpredictably, and it can be an endless source of headaches.
-Using HDMI-CEC for anything is a very bad idea.

 Amity is designed to work with a traditional setup centered around a receiver.
 For example, a TV connected to a receiver output, and various playback devices (i.e. media streamers, blu-ray devices, and game consoles) connected to the receiver's inputs.
 When changing the source, the input is changed on the receiver.
 HDMI-CEC only allows the designated TV to select arbitrary sources.
 TVs will not heed source selection commands from any other device.
 As a result, Amity will not be able to control sources connected directly to a TV, including built-in smart TV apps.
 Similarly, Amity does not support HDMI ARC/eARC.
 If you use smart TV apps or connect devices, other than a receiver, directly to the TV inputs, Amity is not for your system.

+HDMI-CEC is a terrible control protocol.
+Different equipment manufacturers implement it in often incompatible ways.
+Some HDMI devices don't support HDMI-CEC at all.
+HDMI-CEC devices often behave unpredictably, and it can be an endless source of headaches.
+HDMI-CEC is arbitrary, and capricious.
+Using HDMI-CEC for anything is a very bad idea.

 At present, Amity can be considered a proof of concept because of the limited set of equipment it has been tested with.
+It works for me.
 It may work flawlessly with your equipment, or it may very well not.
 There may be ways to fix issues you encounter, and there may not.
-HDMI-CEC is arbitrary, and capricious.
 As Amity is tested with more equipment, its utility will become clearer.

 Equipment that is known to be compatible with Amity: